svn2github/jmodelica/branches/dev-5611/Docker/ReadMe.txt

 Available dockerfiles are
 - Dockerfile.all : build a JModelica image from scratch
 - Dockerfile : build a base image for JModelica
-- Dockerfile : build JModelica image based on a base image
+- Dockerfile_full_image : build a JModelica full image

 Available environment variables: